From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: OPCNet: A CNN-Based Photomask Corrector

 Specifically, given a layout design pattern $\mathcal{S}$, OPCNet aims to generate a photomask $\mathcal{K}$, whose lithography and etching simulation result $\mathcal{J}$ predicted by LithoNet best matches $\mathcal{S}$.
-This design makes our OPCNet ``groundtruth-free" during the training stage should LithoNet have been already well-trained.
-In addition, with the design of the \textit{input-output consistency loss} used to measure the dissimilarity between a layout design pattern $\mathcal{S}$ and its lithography simulation result $\mathcal{J}$, OPCNet becomes an self-supervised learning method.
-The whole pipeline of our mask optimization method is illustrated in Fig. \ref{fig:framework}.
+This design makes our OPCNet ``groundtruth-free'' during the training stage, assuming LithoNet is already well-trained.
+In addition, with the design of the \textit{input-output consistency loss} used to measure the dissimilarity between a layout design pattern $\mathcal{S}$ and its lithography simulation result $\mathcal{J}$, OPCNet becomes a self-supervised learning method.
+The whole pipeline of our mask optimization method is illustrated in Fig. \ref{fig:framework}(b).
 Note that i) the pretrained LithoNet is fixed while training OPCNet, and ii) OPCNet is intrinsically a generator for translating a layout pattern $\mathcal{S}$ into its optimal photomask $\mathcal{K}$ based on the wafer fabrication model learned by LithoNet.